-- (1) This section applies to any person authorized in a license issued by the commissioner for the medical use of byproduct material within the state. - (2) This section shall not apply to any person to the extent such person is subject to regulation by the U.S. Nuclear Regulatory Commission.
+- (1) This section applies to any person authorized in a license issued by the commissioner for the medical use of byproduct material within the state of Connecticut. - (2) This section shall not apply to any person to the extent such person is subject to regulation by the U.S. Nuclear Regulatory Commission.

-(c) Authorization for calibration, transmission, and reference sources.
+(c) Authorization for calibration, transmission and reference sources

-Notwithstanding the incorporation by reference of 10 CFR 35.65, a licensee authorized for medical use of radioactive materials shall not receive, possess or use radium in total quantity of ten microcuries (10 $\mu$ Ci) or thirty-seven hundredths megabecquerels (.37 MBq), or more for check, calibration, transmission and reference use except as specifically authorized by the commissioner.
+Notwithstanding the incorporation by reference of 10 CFR 35.65, a licensee authorized for medical use of radioactive materials shall not receive, possess or use radium in total quantity of .37 megabecquerels (.37 MBq) or ten microcuries (10 $\mu$ Ci), or more for check, calibration, transmission and reference use except as specifically authorized by the commissioner.